 No need to overcomplicate things at this Neapolitan pizzeria.
 Tomato, mozzarella di bufala, and cherry tomatoes do the trick.
 You probably care more about the taste than this footnote, but take note that 2 Amy’s pizza has D.O.C. status (Denominazione di Origine Controllata), meaning the Italian government has given it the nod that it's properly adhering to tradition.

-The Ethiopian take on beef tartare is irresistible, especially at Ethiopic.
+The Ethiopian take on beef tartare is irresistible, especially at Ethiopic now that Zenebech closed.
 Grab some sour, squishy injera bread and use it as a vehicle to get raw, seasoned beef to your mouth along with little scoops of greens and cottage cheese.
 If you’re squeamish about beef that hasn’t seen heat, there’s a fully cooked version too.

 Adams Morgan/14th Street

-Congratulate yourself in the morning after settling on a five-ball falafel sandwich as your after-hours food last night instead of Jumbo Slice.
+Congratulate yourself in the morning after settling on a five-ball falafel sandwich as your after-hours food last night.
 Even though Amsterdam Falafel shines brightest late night, its fried-to-perfection falafel and zippy toppings are good even when the sun's out.

 H Street NE